mainmatter/ember-simple-auth/README.md

 of the engines and the state will be synchronized via the service.

-One thing to be aware of is that if the authentication route is outside of the engine (e.g. in the host app), it is necessary to override the `triggerAuthentication` method of the `AuthenticatedRouteMixin` inside of the engine as that needs to transition to an **external** route in that case:
+One thing to be aware of is that if the authentication route is outside of the engine (e.g. in the host app), it is necessary to use the special `transitionToExternal` method in the engine to transition to it.
+That can be done by passing a callback instead of a route name to the session service's `requireAuthentication` method in that case:

 ```
 // my-engine/addon/routes/index.js
 import Route from '@ember/routing/route';
-import AuthenticatedRouteMixin from 'ember-simple-auth/mixins/authenticated-route-mixin';
+import { inject as service } from '@ember/service';

-export default class IndexRoute extends Route.extend(AuthenticatedRouteMixin) {
+export default class IndexRoute extends Route {
+  @service session;

-  triggerAuthentication() {
+  beforeModel(transition) {
-    this.transitionToExternal('login');
-  }
+    this.get('session').requireAuthentication(transition, () => this.transitionToExternal('login'));
+  },
 }
 ```

 ## Testing